-- Printing or previewing a web map fails.
+- You cannot print or preview a web map successfully.

 - Searching for or locating an address in a web map fails.

-- Calculating area or drawing geometry in a web map fails.
+- Calculating area or drawing geometry does not work correctly.

-- Specifying the extent of a web map item in the portal website fails.
+- You cannot specify the extent of a web map item in the portal website.

 - Basemaps do not appear when adding OGC WMS services to the map viewer.